AI-Matrix

 from 1 to any number you wish.

 The second loop adds 7 more to each value.
-Which you can change to anything you like by changing
+You can change the added amount to anything you like by changing

 var per1 = 7;